microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationKeyCredential.md

 ```

 ## Description
-the New-EntraBetaApplicationKeyCredential cmdlet creates a key credential for an application.
+The New-EntraBetaApplicationKeyCredential cmdlet creates a key credential for an application.

 ## Examples